Preventative Maintenance: Saving Money in the Long Run

 - Lubrication of equipment to reduce friction and better working lives.

-- Tighten loose parts or fittings to ensure proper optimal operation.
+- Tighten loose parts or fittings to ensure proper, optimal operation.

 - Operational tests to verify performance and identify irregularities.